kitolog/cordova-plugin-advanced-http/README.md

 Cordova / Phonegap plugin for communicating with HTTP servers.
 Supports iOS, Android and [Browser](#browserSupport).

+This is a fork of [silkimen Cordova Advanced HTTP plugin](https://github.com/silkimen/cordova-plugin-advanced-http).

 This is a fork of [Wymsee's Cordova-HTTP plugin](https://github.com/wymsee/cordova-HTTP).

+#### Added connection timeouts support

 ## Advantages over Javascript requests